ProjectIgnis/CardScripts/MODERNIZING.md

 --Ash Blossom & Joyous Spring
 ```

-## Add descriptions to all activated effects, within reason
+## Add descriptions to (almost) every activated effect

-TODO (except plain card activations of continuous/field/pendulum spells/traps)
+Activated effects should have their own descriptions, set through `Effect.SetDescription`.
+Previously, they were usually not set if a card has only one activated effect of a given type, the idea being that there is no need to differentiate between effects if there is only one.
+Nowadays however, it is not too uncommon for cards to gain additional effects mid-duel through copying and granting effects, or for other cards to apply other cards' effects.

+Rather than trying to think of such or similar scenarios in each individual script, it it more practical to simply be consistent about it and have a description explicitly associated to each activated effect.
+It also has the added benefit of letting AI frameworks like Windbot properly check which effect is which through their descriptions.

+The exceptions to this are the activation effects of Field Spells, Continuous Spells, Pendulum Spells, i.e., their `EFFECT_TYPE_ACTIVATE` effects that place them face-up on the field.

+Note that their database strings would also have to be updated to add the missing strings for the new descriptions, especially if some older strings need to be moved up to match the script (string `0` may become string `1` due to a newly-added description).

-## make effect comments more descriptive and capitalize the first word and some gameplay terms like Special Summon
+## Make effect comments more descriptive

+TODO (+note to capitalize the first word and some gameplay terms like Special Summon)
-TODO (combine with top one?)

 ## Use the `SET_` constants instead of hardcoded values for archetypes